linarietuma/calculator-app/README.md

 ### What I learned

-The aim of this project was to reinforce lessons learnt on the first half of the [Web Development Bootcamp 2021](https://www.udemy.com/share/101W9C2@FG1KfUtgc1EKcUBFCnFzfj5u/).
+The aim of this project was to reinforce lessons learnt on the first half of the [Web Development Bootcamp 2021](https://www.udemy.com/share/101W9C2@FG1KfUtgc1EKcUBFCnFzfj5u/) course.
 Some of the major learnings while working through this project include:

 Arrow functions:
 ```js